Reynolds Family Winery

 The rest is practically a chapter from a romantic novel.
 The first Reynolds Family wines were incredibly well received, as were the succeeding releases.
-Today, Reynolds Family Winery has grown to a comfortable level of 8,000 cases.
+Today, Reynolds Family Winery has grown to a comfortable level of around 7,000 cases.

 Through it all, Steve and Suzie Reynolds have truly enjoyed the experience and path that has lead them to where they are today.
 They have three beautiful children (Cameron, Rebecca, and Sarah), dozens of accolades, medals, and achievements for their wines, and most of all, each other.

 Today, Steve is one of the most sought-after winemakers in Napa Valley.
 He often uses complex and time-consuming winemaking methods for his Reynolds Family wines, and while they are not inexpensive processes, the results speak for themselves.
 Reynolds Family Winery is a true labor of love and we are thrilled to share one of Steve’s celebrated releases with our Platinum Wine Club members.

 Persistence was the first blended wine the Reynolds Family created and was released in 2001.
 In striving to be unique and hold true to our slogan, “Drink American,” I decided to create a blend using grapes that were not all known as “noble.”
 Syrah was the key ingredient that made this wine more of a Napa Style Wine.

 Now our most popular wine with just 1,700 cases produced, this wine is primarily a blend of Cabernet Sauvignon blended with Merlot, Cabernet Franc, Syrah, and Petite Verdot, which is aged for 22 months.
 We are proud of our 94 Point - Gold Medal rating by the Beverage Testing Institute.
 We believe you will enjoy this elegant, delicately spicy, Cabernet-led Rend Blend now, or save it for future enjoyment.